Kelly Lynch and Peter Fonda during production - The Perfect Age of Rock 'n' Roll

 EDITOR | PRODUCER

-Bo Mehrad has edited documentaries and narrative films, music videos for artists such as Diana Krall, short form content for St. Martin’s Press, as well as various shorts and web-‐based media.
+Bo Mehrad has edited documentaries and narrative films, music videos for artists such as Diana Krall, short-form content for St. Martin’s Press, as well as various shorts and web-‐based media.
 His film credits include THE PUNK SINGER, a documentary about musician and feminist icon Kathleen Hanna.
-The film won numerous awards at festivals around the globe and went on to theatrical distribution in the US and other countries.
+The film won numerous awards at festivals around the globe and went on to theatrical distribution in the US and other countries, as well as the multi-award-winning documentary, Sidemen: Long Road to Glory which chronicles the lives and legacies of three of the legendary Muddy Waters and Howlin'Wolf side musicians Hubert Sumlin, Willie "Big Eyes Smith, and Pinetop Perkins.

 Mehrad also has an extensive background in production, working on features, commercials, music videos, and short films before moving into post.